econoalchemist/COLDCARD-BlackBox/README.md

 # COLDCARD & BlackBox
-A guide for Bitcoin home miners on handling their rewards in a private and air-gapped manner.
-Mining Bitcoin goes hand in hand with self-custody, the mining pool pays the miner and the miner has to provide a Bitcoin address in order to receive the payouts.
-This guide aims to demonstrate a few tools that can be used to handle the mining rewards in a way that helps maintain the anonymity gained from mining and sees that through to cold storage.
+A guide for Bitcoin home miners on setting up their BlackBox and handling their mining rewards in a privacy-preserving manner before going to cold storage.
+Mining Bitcoin goes hand in hand with self-custody, the mining pool pays the miner and the miner provides a Bitcoin address in order to receive the payouts.
+This guide aims to demonstrate setting up a new BlackBox install and a few tools that can be used to handle the mining rewards in a way that helps maintain the anonymity gained from mining and sees that through to cold storage.

 <p align="center">
   <img width="750" src="assets/BB13.jpg">